-As you can see from the Policy, we will write to all students under the age of 18 outlining support available to them and ensuring they are aware of specific legal points relating to being under the age of 18.
+As you can see from the Policy (linked below), we will write to all students under the age of 18 outlining support available to them and ensuring they are aware of specific legal points relating to being under the age of 18.

 We aim to make a range of policies relating to student support available from this section of the Wellbeing site.
 Please note, Adobe Reader is required to view the files - please click here to download a copy of Adobe Reader.

 Student Equality and Diversity